 3. Enabling Email Features

-After you’ve completed your settings, the next step is to choose which email features you’d like to enable.
-By default, the Improved Email Deliverability and Email Error Tracking settings will be enabled, but you can optionally choose to enable email logs at this step as well.
+After you’ve configured your settings, the next step is to choose which email features you’d like to enable.
+These include:

 Note: Email logging is only available in the paid version of WP Mail SMTP.

-When you’re ready, click the Save and Continue button.
+When you’re ready to move on, click the Save and Continue button.

 4. Entering Your WP Mail SMTP License Key